 Getting response from clinical site coordinators can be a constant battle of repeated follow-ups.

-In this post, I’ll share smart strategies to getting response from clinical site coordinators.
+In this post, I’ll share 10 strategies to getting a response from clinical site coordinators.

 When possible, batch your requests to the site coordinator.
 By batching your requests, you are allowing the coordinator to be more productive.
 A continuous stream of ad hoc requests and communication is distracting.
 Unless there is a reason to separate your requests, opt for combined, comprehensive communication.